 American Bar Association Approval

-The initial level of approval that the Council awards to a law school is provisional approval.
 From an accreditation perspective, a law school that is provisionally approved is entitled to all the rights of a fully approved law school.
 Similarly, from an ABA perspective, graduates of provisionally approved law schools are entitled to the same recognition that is accorded graduates of fully approved law schools.
 Most States consider graduates of provisionally approved law schools as graduates of fully approved schools.
 However, students should check individual State requirements.
-ABA procedures require that a law school complete at least one academic year before applying for provisional approval.
-Visit the ABA Guide to Schools Seeking Approval for a deeper explanation of the process.

 August 2023 - First class enrolls at WilmU Law